turbot/steampipe-plugin-steampipe/docs/index.md

 ### Configuration

-No configuration is needed.
+No configuration needed.

 Installing the latest steampipe plugin will create a config file (`~/.steampipe/config/steampipe.spc`) with a single connection named `steampipe`:

 ```hcl
 connection "steampipe" {
   plugin = "steampipe"

   # token - No token/creds required.
 }
 ```